dedunu/tech/_posts/2019-10-21-catalina-disaster-and-how-to-recover.md

 ---
 layout: post
-title: macOS Catalina Disaster and how to recover
+title: "macOS Catalina Disaster and how to recover"
 ---

 I upgraded to Catalina last week.
 I have three major issues with the new version.